isareds/Web-Photos-Gallery/README.md

 ### TODO

-1. Dinamically update the number of the photo
+1. Dinamically update the number of the photos
-1. Avoid the numerical order naming of the image
+1. Avoid the numerical order naming constrain for the images